 - Moisture.
 Mosquitoes love moisture, it is their natural habitat.
 Even a small amount of water, like a humid ground or a light drizzle, can be understood as a party invitation for mosquitoes.
 Stale water is the perfect environment for their reproduction.

-Essential Oil, The Most Effective Mosquito Repellent that Everyone Should Use
+Essential Oil: The Most Effective Homemade Mosquito Repellent

 There are many products on the market that are used as repellents.
 They are usually from synthetic origin, opposing from this article in which we will deal only with natural, homemade mosquito repellents.